-Figure 3.2: Electrical connector pin assignments of the three connectors on the FTC400
+Figure 3.2: Electrical connector pin assignments of the three connectors on the FTC320

-The FTC400 has three three plug connectors as shown in Figure 3.2.
-Further information on the function of each contact is given in Table 3.1.
+The FTC320 has three plug connectors as shown in Figure 3.2.
 The cables (712, IP67) with molded connector plug and a length of two meters (five meters available on request) are part of the purchased parts package.
 The cables have open ends.
-The cross-section of the conductors in cable A and C is 0,14mm, for cable B 0,25mm.
+The cross-section of the conductors in cable A and C is 0,14mm2, for cable B 0,25mm2.
 Cable A is shipped with devices set up for analog output.

 The protection class of the device is only effective with all cables attached.
-In case cable A is not used, connector plug A has to be closed with an end fitting.
+In case cable A is not used, connector plug A must closed with an end fitting.